Ultimaker/um-kernel/README.md

-This repository contains the Ultimaker package build script for the kernel
+This repository contains the Ultimaker package build script for the linux kernel

 The layout of the repository is as follows.